 Whatever online platform you choose to work with (I recommend trying more than one), they usually start the same way: You enter the make and model of the car you’re seriously considering and you’ll be given a list of various class types of that car with all-wheel or two-wheel drive.
 Choose the class you’d like and, after signing up for free with an email, name and password, you’ll be taken to a dealer report for your chosen car.

-Xu says that most dealerships add an average mark-up of seven to eight percent on the dealer invoice price when retailing to consumers, but sometimes you can find deals for less.
-For example if you look on Car Cost Canada for a Honda HRV LX with all-wheel drive (my car), you’ll see that the MSRP base price is $25,400 while the dealer invoice base price is $24,003, a markup of $1,397, or 5.8%.
+Xu says that most dealerships add an average markup of 7% to 8% on the dealer invoice price when retailing to consumers.
+Knowing this helps you find the deals.
+For example, if the MSRP base price is $25,400 while the dealer invoice base price is $24,003 that means the dealer markup is only 5.8% — making it a competitively priced vehicle.

 Get ready to negotiate

 In addition to providing the dealer invoice price and the MSRP, good auto search platforms should also provide a list of cash incentives, financing incentives, leasing incentives and rebates available for the cars they catalogue.
-This allows you to see all the possible discounts you might be able to get when you go into a dealership.
+This allows you to see all the possible discounts you may be offered when at the dealership.

 “What we recommend is getting the free dealer’s report on the car you want and then doing it again with the same make and model in a different class.
 Print all that off and take both reports to the dealership and negotiate based on that,” says Matthews.